BROC95/Grimorio/README.md

 Ready this part, continue with  django process, how migrate database and run server

-First, you will have  that are make migrations of the model a to database
+First, you will have  that are make migrations of the model a to database (Postgres), the database configuration is in the .env file

 ```python
 python manage.py makemigrations